-DLCD File Number 009-06
+DLCD File Number 009-06 A

 The Department of Land Conservation and Development (DLCD) received the attached notice of adoption.
-A copy of the adopted plan amendment is available for review at the DLCD office in Salem and the local government office.
+Copies of the adopted plan amendment are available for review at DLCD offices in Salem, the applicable field office, and at the local government office.